 The estimates also showed highly fluctuating decadal growth rates in area and yield of various foodgrain in Maharashtra during the last four decades.
 Among various foodgrains, pulse crops in Maharashtra showed 2-4 per cent annual growth in area 3-5 annual growth in yield level during the last four decades with some exceptional periods when area and yield level of the same declined marginally.
 Bengal gram in particular showed 5-8 per cent annual growth in area during the last four decades.
 The yield level of Bengal gram increased at an annual growth rate of 1-5 per cent during 1980s, 1990s and 2000s period with a marginal annual decline in the same in more recent times.
 Similarly, red gram in Maharashtra in Maharashtra showed 1-5 per cent annual growth in area and 2-6 annual growth in yield during 1980s, 1990s and 2000s period though a marginal decline in yield of the same was also witnessed in more recent times.
-Unlike Bengal and red gram, black and green gram showed a steady and sharp annual decline in area and yield, especially after the 1980s and 1990s period.
-Therefore, perceptible increase in area and yield of pulses in Maharashtra was achieved only on account of reasonable annual growth in area and yield of Bengal and red gram during the last four decades.
+Unlike Bengal and red gram, black and green gram showed a steady and sharp annual decline in area and yield of pulses in Maharashtra was achieved only on account of reasonable annual growth in area and yield of Bengal and red gram during the last four decades.

 The general trend in Maharashtra showed about 8 per cent decline in area and 4 per cent increase in production of foodgrains in Maharashtra between TE 2006-07 and TE 2016-17, which was mainly caused by a sharp decline in area and production of course cereals since main cereals and pulses showed remarkable increase in area and production during the last one decade.
 The pulse crops in particular showed about 29 per cent rise in production and 6 per cent increase in area during the last one decade.
-Between TE 2006-07 and TE 2016-17, while red gram in Maharashtra showed about 18 per cent increase in area and 27 per cent rise in production, Bengal gram was marked with as much as 52 per cent increase in area and 82 per cent rise in production.
+Between TE 2006-07 and TE 2016-17, while red gram in Maharashtra showed about 18 per cent increase in area and 27 per cent rise in production.
 As against rise in area and production of red and Bengal gram, there was about 40-45 decline in area and production of black and green gram during the last one decade.
-Therefore, significant expansion in area and production of pulses in Maharashtra was chiefly contributed by rise in area and production of red and Bengal gram.
+Therefore, significant expansion in area and production of red and Bengal gram.